DarthEF/DarthEF/README.md

 -->
 # Darth_Eternalfaith
 ![DEF](https://github.com/D-EF/DEF_UI_Lib/blob/master/img/logo.svg)
 * 👋 Hi, I’m Darth_Eternalfaith.
 Or youcan call me "DEF".
 Sometimes the "Darth_Eternalfaith" is too long and "DEF" has been registered.
-I wall use "Darth_EF".
+I will use "Darth_EF".
 * Today, I'm three years old.
 I dropped out of kindergarten.
 * I study in a dream, had nearly three hundred year.
 But when I woke up, I mostly forgot.
 When I want to think that dream, too late.It was beyond recall.
 <!---